-The cost of R22 is going up because of the dropping supply, and will no longer be available for use at all by 2020.
+The cost of R22 is going up because of the dropping supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
 However, if your air conditioner was manufactured before January 2010, you have a couple options:

 1) Purchase an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.

-2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
 Understand, though, this is not recommended because it could nullify your warranty(ies).

 3) Keep using recycled R22 until 2020.